iProov/xamarin/README.md

 ### Xamarin.Forms

-We are currently examining the possibility of providing cross-platform support for Xamarin.Forms.
+We are examining the possibility of providing cross-platform support for Xamarin.Forms.
 For the time being, you are able to use the Xamarin.iOS and Xamarin.Android SDKs to produce cross-platform apps by writing the relevant platform-specific code.

+If you are interested in support for Xamarin.Forms, please [contact us](mailto:support@iproov.com).

 ## Repository contents